 Tips for spending more than three days in London with kids

-If you plan to spend more than 3 days in London with your children, you should look into visiting attractions that children will love, such as Shrek’s Adventure, Legoland, Hampton Court Palace – or even visit another nearby city like Stratford Upon Avon (Shakespeare’s birthplace.)
+Suppose you plan to spend more than 3 days in London with your children.
+In that case, you should look into visiting attractions that children will love, such as Shrek’s Adventure, Legoland, Hampton Court Palace – or even visit another nearby city like Stratford Upon Avon (Shakespeare’s birthplace.)

 Top tips for travelling to London with Children